 Alexis’ mom is a first-generation Mexican and loves Mexico.
-She has French, British, Irish, Dutch, and German ancestors.

 Alexis’ dad is a fourth-generation Argentine.
-He is of Danish, German, Irish, and British descent.

 Alexis always visits her relatives in Argentina, South America.
 She stays at her cousins’ houses in Buenos Aires, the nation’s gorgeous capital.
 And then she visits the family’s ranches in the countryside.

-And as a self-respecting Mexican-Argentine, Alexis plays soccer, which is the national sport of both countries.
+As a self-respecting Mexican-Argentine, Alexis plays soccer, which is the national sport of both countries.

 7. Stacey Dash